 The somewhat out of place white General Grant Tank on display at the Museum, is almost certainly one of 1900 transferred to the Australian Army from the USA during WW2.

 It was transferred to Woomera in the early 1950s and probably was used during the firing trials of Project E3, a wire guided anti-tank rocket later designated Malkara.

-It streamed a wire behind it as it flew with an operator controlling the rocket by sending signals down the wire to the rocket.
-Malkara was tested in Woomera during December 1954.
+It streamed a wire behind it as it flew, with an operator controlling the projectile by sending signals down the wire to the rocket.
+Malkara was tested in Woomera in December 1954.

 The pilot, Reyn Keats, formerly a bank clerk and later a Professor of Applied Mathematics, became the first person at Woomera to fire and guide a missile to its target.
-Keats and his reserve pilot, Ted Hayman, were protected by the old General Grant tank.
+Keats and his reserve pilot, Ted Hayman, were protected by the old tank.